What Is Pre-Med? Understanding the Path to Medical School

 Ensure you also gain leadership experience in these extracurriculars, as this trait is essential to succeed in the medical field.

 Having research experience can boost your application, especially for high-ranking medical schools that are extremely selective.
-Gaining research experience is especially beneficial for students interested in becoming physician scientists!
+Gaining research experience is especially beneficial for students interested in becoming physician-scientists!

-It’s essential you complete sincere and committed research for it to have a meaningful impact on the admissions committee.
+You must complete sincere and committed research for it to have a meaningful impact on the admissions committee.
 Research that you only conduct for the sake of putting it on your application will score you very few brownie points.

 Dedicate several months or even years during your undergrad to a research project and explain your motivation to continue the research in medical school or afterward.